u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/studio/fields.rst

 .. note::
    When you first add a :guilabel:`Monetary` field, you are prompted to add a :guilabel:`Currency` field if none exists already on the model.
-Odoo offers to add the :guilabel:`Currency` field for you.
+Thrive Bureau ERP offers to add the :guilabel:`Currency` field for you.
 Once it is added, add the :guilabel:`Monetary` field again.

 .. example::